 Here is my linear story thus far.

-I then started to experience a family setting that was quite estranged – Was that just people changing or perspective?
+Ironically, I began to experience a family setting that grew increasingly estranged – from cousins to grandparents, emotional distance seemed to be a consistent theme.
+Was that just people changing or perspective?
 I still question.

 Met my first love at 17.